Hi. I am Xenophon.

 Helmholtz Institute of Computational Biology

-Joined the Computational Neurobiology Group at Helmholtz Computational Health Center to integrate large-scale omics data into the Alzheimer’s Disease Atlas using the Neo4j database.
-I develop unified scoring schemas to harmonize multi-omics and phenotypic data, enabling the prioritization of candidate drugs through advanced network-based and AI-driven methodologies.
+Joined the Computational Neurobiology Group at Helmholtz Computational Health Center to modernize the Alzheimer’s Disease Atlas by integrating large‑scale omics data into a Neo4j‑backed knowledge graph.
+I designed unified scoring schemes and harmonization workflows for multi‑omic and phenotypic data, enabling network‑ and AI‑driven prioritization of therapeutic targets and candidate drugs.

 June 2020 - December 2024